Category: Research

 January 29, 2011 By arne hendriks 1

-There is an understandable fear that if we shrink the human body we might lose part of our brain capacity.
-With a projected head size of only 6 x 4,5 centimeters tall it’s an obvious concern.
-One of the possible solutions we’ve reported on in…
+There is an understandable fear that in shrinking the human body we might lose part of our brain capacity.
+With a projected head size of about 6 x 4,5cm it’s an obvious concern.
+One of the possible solutions we’ve reported on in a previous post,…

 Big Bird